portlandcodeschool/ruby-on-rails-2014Q1/week07/week07_plan.md

 This week we do our first web application.

 At its most basic, a Sinatra application simply attaches a Ruby block to a particular HTTP request.
-When a browser sends a request to a particular URL with a particulare HTTP verb, Sinatra runs the code in the associated block.
+When a browser sends a request to a particular URL with a particular HTTP verb, Sinatra runs the code in the associated block.
 Easy peasy, lemon squeezy.
 But to understand how this works at a deeper level, you have to understand four things first:

 0. **How HTTP works.** The basic conversation between a browser and a web application is simple, but it's important to know the details if you are going to make your web app work.
 1. **A simple way to arrange your URLs: REST.** Once you understand the role of URLs in web applications, you need to decide how to use them.
 Representational State Transfer is a simple but powerful way to design your URLs.